About Early Arthritis

-- Joint pain—typically, small joints of the hands, wrists, ankles, and feet are first
+- Joint pain: Typically in the small joints of the hands, wrists, ankles and feet

-- Morning stiffness—often lasting more than an hour
+- Morning stiffness: Lasting more than one hour

 What to Expect

 On the day of your appointment: Please arrive 15-20 minutes prior to your scheduled time.
 This will give you ample time to complete all the necessary paper work prior to being seen by your rheumatologist.
 Your physician will interview and examine you and discuss the likelihood that you have rheumatoid arthritis or other inflammatory arthritis.
 It is important to note that it can be difficult to diagnose rheumatoid arthritis in its early stages.
 Also, several other forms of joint and muscle diseases may mimic rheumatoid arthritis when they first manifest.